fatimakoli/gis_tutorials/31_Geoprocessing_and_Analysis_in_ArcMap.md

 How many daycares (or what percent of the total number of daycares) are located within census tracts where more than 15.5% of the population are children under five years old?

 * Navigate to menu `Selection` > `Select by Attributes`.
 Make sure the `TRACTS` layer is the active selection and the selection method is set to `Create a New Selection`. **Double-click** `UFiveP`, click `>`, and type `15.5`.
 Your expression should look like this:
 `"UFiveP" > 15.5`.
+(Your expression may look slightly different since it might have a prefix showing what file it is coming from, just make sure the right variable (UFiveP) is chosen.).
 Click `OK`.
 In the bottom left-hand corner of the ArcMap window, you should see how many features were selected.

 * Right-click on the TRACTS layer and choose `Selection` > `Create Layer from Selected Features`.
 A new layer will appear on top.
 Save (`Export`) that new layer to your working directory (e.g. `Daycare_Lab` folder) as a shapefile called `NYC_tracts_kids`.
 Clear selection by navigating to menu item `Selection` > `Clear selected feautres`.
 Remove the duplicate TRACTS selection layer.
 Open the attribute table of the `NYC_Tracts_Kids` layer and skim through the data.
 Note the areas where there are high concentrations of children - is there a pattern?